How to Render and Purify Tallow For Cooking or Skincare

 Do You Need to Purify Tallow?

-Purifying tallow involves further refining the fat to remove impurities and odors.
+Purifying tallow involves further refining the fat to remove impurities and sediment.

-While it’s not always necessary, purifying can enhance the quality of the final product, especially for skincare applications like our tallow balm/tallow face cream.
+While it’s not always necessary for cooking, purifying can enhance the quality of the final product, especially for skincare applications like our tallow balm/tallow face cream.

 How Long to Purify Tallow?